mattyjsmith/CI-RS/README.md

 # Description of necessary files

 ### CI&RS
-This R script shows the code required to estimate causal effects (i.e., risk difference and risk ratios) using information from the relative survival setting.
+This R script contains the code to estimate causal effects (i.e., risk difference and risk ratios) using information from the relative survival setting.

 ### exprates.Rds
 This data set contains the expected mortality rates from life tables that are stratified by age, sex, year, and another variable (cmb).